Adnuntius/documentation/adnuntius-advertising/requesting-ads/README.md

 ---
 description: >-
   Adnuntius supports multiple ways of requesting ads from a web page or from another  system.
-Here are the alternatives currently available.
+These are the alternatives currently available.
 ---

 # Requesting Ads